Skip to content

 3. Configure Grafana config to use our pgwatch_grafana DB

-Place something like below in the [database] section of /etc/grafana/grafana.ini
+Place something like this below in the [database] section of /etc/grafana/grafana.ini

 [database]